lgngrvs/logangraves.com/posts/striving.md

 ## IV.
 The striver's cure

-The striver's cure is just *paying attention*.
+<span class="dropcap" letter="T">T</span>he striver's cure is just *paying attention*.
 When I fell in love for the first time, I learned what it meant to be happy.
 I realized how much I had been missing.

 I started paying attention to the people around me, to myself and what was going on inside me, to their emotions and my own; I learned what it felt like to be myself instead of looking outwards all the time.
 I learned again what it felt like to feel the breeze, bask in the sun; to be enthralled by music, to cry and laugh and sit there in silence, in the morning, and listen to the birds.
 And I learned what it felt like to genuinely love things, instead of just reaching for the next rung on a meaningless ladder.